 - Elective courses allowing the students to acquire additional skills or factual knowledge in a field directly relevant to their Master's thesis.

 - A project and a Master's thesis.
-Here is a full list of past masters theses.

 For an overview of the courses please see study plan 2016/2017 the for Industrial Ecology (MSc).
 The published courses may be subject to potential changes.
 Students should always consult the study plan.